jacopoMauro/ascd_project/website/about.md

 ## People

 The IT University of Copenhagen and the University of Southern Denmark are the host institution of the ASCD project.
 The universities are front-runners in developing and promoting best security practices for digital services.

-The main people working in the ASCD project are:
+The scientific responsibles for the ASCD project are:

 <table class="table">
   <th>Name</th>